Hillside Strangler: Lauren Wagner

-On November 29, 1977, police found the body of 18-year-old Lauren Rae Wagner, a business student who lived with her parents in the San Fernando Valley, in the hills around Los Angeles's Mount Washington.
-She had ligature marks on her neck, ankles, and wrists.
-There were also burn marks on her hands indicating she was tortured.
+On November 29, 1977, police found the body of 18-year-old Lauren Rae Wagner at 1217 Cliff Drive in the Glassell Park neighborhood.
+She had ligature marks on her neck, ankles, and wrists, as well as burn marks on her hands indicating she was tortured.

+Wagner was a business student at Sawyer Business College in Van Nuys.
+She lived with her parents on the 5900 block of Lemona Avenue in the San Fernando Valley.
+According to Bianchi, he and Buono approached Wagner posing as police officers and forced her out of her car.
 Lauren's parents had expected her to come home before midnight, and the next morning, when they found her car parked across the street with the door ajar, her father questioned the neighbors.

 He found that the woman who lived in the house where Lauren's car had been parked saw her abduction.
 This woman stated that she saw two men: one was tall and young, the other one was older and shorter with bushy hair.
 She also stated that she heard Wagner cry out "You won't get away with this!" during her abduction.
+She was killed at Bruno's upholstery shop after she was sexually assaulted.

 Kimberly Martin

-On December 14, 1977, the naked body of 17-year-old prostitute Kimberly Diane Martin, which also showed signs of torture, was found on a deserted lot near Los Angeles City Hall.
-Martin had previously joined a call girl agency because she feared exposing herself on the streets with the Strangler on the loose.
-The killers happened to place a call to her agency from a Hollywood Public Library pay phone, and she was the call girl who was dispatched.
-When the police investigated the apartment she had been dispatched to, they found it vacant and broken into.
+On December 14, 1977, the naked body of 17-year-old sex worker Kimberly Diane Martin, which also showed signs of torture, was found on a deserted lot near Los Angeles City Hall.
+Martin had previously joined a call girl agency named Climax Outcall Service because she feared exposing herself on the streets with the Strangler on the loose.

+The killers happened to place a call to her agency from a Hollywood Public Library pay phone requesting a blond girl, and she was the call girl who was dispatched.
+She was sent to an apartment located at 1950 Tamarind Avenue, in the same complex that Buono was also living in.
+Bianchi claimed that when Martin showed up, he and Buono placed her under arrest wild posing as police officers.
+A struggle ensued, with Martin eventually being taken to Buono's apartment, where she was sexually assaulted and murdered.

+When police investigated the apartment she had been dispatched to, they found it vacant and broken into.
+Bianchi's fingerprints were found on the pay phone used to call for her and in the apartment she was taken from.